 sveltekitbook

-See also: gesture, continuum
+See also: hook, continuum

 timeline

-Continuum format where each page carries a `year` and the cover renders a decade axis with one dot per page.
+Continuum format where each page carries a year and the cover renders a decade axis with one dot per page.
 Best for histories.

 See also: continuum